cambialens/t3as-pat-clas/pat-clas-service/README.md

 Method: GET

-* q : the search string to search classification text for (lucene search query language), available fields are:
+* q : Required, the search string.
+Lucene search query language syntax is http://lucene.apache.org/core/4_8_1/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package_description.
+Available search fields are:
-  ** ???
-  ** ???
+  * Symbol - Keyword field.
+The classification symbol.
+  * Level - Numeric field.
+The level of the classification in the official hierarchy.
+Higher values are further from the root.
+Note that for CPC, levels 3 and 6 will be missing, but the level ordering from high to low is still consistent.
+  * ClassTitle : Text field.
+The title of the classification.
+  * NotesAndWarnings : Text field.
+Notes about how the classification is applied.
+  * ClassTitleUnstemmed, NotesAndWarningsUnstemmed, HTextUnstemmed  - unstemmed versions of the above.
+  * HText - text body of a classification appended to that of all its ancestors.
-* prefix : prefix of a symbol to restrict the search to - default is no prefix restriction
+* prefix : Optional, prefix of a symbol to restrict the search to - default is no prefix restriction.
-* stem : should search strings be stemmed or not - default true.
+* stem : Optional, should search terms be stemmed or not - default true.
 Eg a search for 'locomotives' would match 'locomotive' if stemming is true (default) 'stemmed'

 #### Response

 Content-Type: application/json

-A list of search results containing data for the matching classifications:
+A list of search results containing data for the matching classifications.
+Matches in text fields wil be highlighted like `<span class="hlight">matching text</span>`.

 * score : result score
 * symbol : raw and formatted versions of the matched symbol.
-Use the formatted version.
-TODO Do these ever differ?
+For CPC these are the same.
 * level : the level of the classification in the official hierarchy.
 Higher values are further from the root.
-Nnote that for CPC, levels 3 and 6 will be missing, but the level ordering from high to low is still consistent.
+Nnte that for CPC, levels 3 and 6 will be missing, but the level ordering from high to low is still consistent.
 * classTitle : The title for the classification.
 * notesAndWarnings : Notes about how the classification is applied.

-Map of request symbol to the data for that symbol and it's ancestors.
-Data returned for each symbol is the same as for single request above.

 #### Example